kierajcullen/readme-generator/README.md

    ## Contributions
-   f
+   e

    ## Questions
-   If you have any questions, email me at f@gmail.com.
+   If you have any questions, email me at d@gmmail.com.

    ## Tests
-   f
+   a